tomrade/evtx-nom/README.md

 * Elasticsearch output uses ECS common schema output (ive stayed close to winlogbeat however I use lowercase field names under winlog as I feel that is in the spirit of ECS better than the Camel Case used in winlogbeat)
 * ECS mappings are done via a config file you can add your own maps to
+* Event log message string reconstruction from the WELM project , where possible the event_data/user_data variables are put back into the string

 ## Usage